 Freddie O'Connell, Metro DES Advisory Board Member

-Q: How has Metro Nashville government changed over the past few years?
+Question: How has Metro Nashville government changed over the past few years?

-The most obvious changes have been the election of Nashville’s first woman mayor and most diverse Metro Council—with the largest number of minorities, two new Americans (one Latino and one Japanese-American), two openly LGBT members, and more women than ever before.
+O'Connell: The most obvious changes have been the election of Nashville’s first woman mayor and most diverse Metro Council—with the largest number of minorities, two new Americans (one Latino and one Japanese-American), two openly LGBT members, and more women than ever before.
 In turn, with work done by the Metro Human Relations Commission and the mayor’s office, an effort is underway to ensure that public service is undertaken by civil servants who better reflect the community they serve.

 I think the recent completion of NashvilleNext offered a transformative model for the way in which Metro conducts its public processes, and Nashville MTA’s nMotion and Public Works’ WalknBike planning processes seem to have drawn some lessons from it.
 I hope our public engagement continues to be as ambitious in terms of data-driven outreach.